 You already know that we live in the greatest time in history for comic book fans.
-Not only do we have access to thousands of different print and digital comic books from around the world, but with all of the comics-inspired movies and video games available, there never seems to be a shortage of opportunities to indulge.
+Not only do we live in an age where we have access to thousands of different print and digital comic books from around the world, but with all of the comics-inspired movies and video games available, there never seems to be a shortage of opportunities to indulge.

 Still, while the last two decades have been good to us comic enthusiasts, sometimes just reading a comic or watching a movie with our favorite heroes and villains comes second to joining the ranks of comic book producers.
 So for those of you who are ready to start your own comic and/or make your mark on the industry, here are some tips on which platform—print or digital—will serve your comic best.